102nd Heavy Anti-Aircraft Regiment, Royal Artillery: World War II

 In November 1939, while 102nd AA Rgt was still forming, 3rd AA Bde HQ and some of its units were deployed to France with the British Expeditionary Force (BEF).
-On 1 June 1940 those AA regiments equipped with 3-inch or heavier guns were termed Heavy Anti-Aircraft (HAA); this included 102nd AA Regiment, despite its hybrid HAA/LAA organisation.
+On 1 June 1940, those AA regiments equipped with 3-inch or heavier guns were termed Heavy Anti-Aircraft (HAA); this included 102nd AA Regiment, despite its hybrid HAA/LAA organisation.
 By the time 3 AA Bde HQ returned to Belfast after the Battle of France had been lost and the BEF evacuated without its equipment, there were only seven HAA guns to defend the city.

 Belfast Blitz

 AA Command rapidly expanded during the Battle of Britain and the following Luftwaffe night campaign against UK cities known as the Blitz.
 Five new AA divisions were created on 1 November 1940, including 12th AA Division, which was formed by separating responsibility for Northern Ireland and the industrial areas of Western Scotland from 3rd AA Division.
 3 AA Brigade came under the command of this new formation.

-During this period 102nd HAA Rgt was the only HAA unit available to 3 AA Bde.
+During this period, 102nd HAA Rgt was the only HAA unit available to 3 AA Bde.
 175 and 176 LAA Batteries left the regiment on 1 December 1940 to form a separate 66th LAA Rgt at Belfast.
 This regiment later served in the Middle East.
 102nd HAA Regiment also provided a cadre of experienced officers and men as the basis of a new 417 HAA Bty formed on 16 January 1941 at 211th HAA Training Rgt at Oswestry in Wales.
 This later joined 123rd HAA Rgt.

 Although its shipyards made Belfast an important target, the city did not receive a major bombing raid until nearly the end of the Blitz, when two attacks on 15 April and 4 May (the Belfast Blitz) caused widespread damage and loss of life.
 After May 1941, there were only rare incursions by the Luftwaffe, though the strength of 3 AA Bde steadily increased.

 Mid-war

 There was little change in the mid-war years.
 On 12 January 1942, 431 HAA Bty joined the regiment from 64th (Northumbrian) HAA Rgt stationed in North East England.
 The battery moved on to 126th HAA Rgt in the West Country on 10 July 1942.

-A reorganisation of AA Command in October 1942 saw the AA divisions disbanded to be replaced by a smaller number of AA Groups more closely aligned with the groups of RAF Fighter Command.
+October 1942, AA Command was reorganised, replacing the AA divisions with a smaller number of AA Groups aligned with RAF Fighter Command.
 Northern Ireland came under a single 7 AA Group HQ and 3 AA Bde was disbanded, several of its units being made available for service elsewhere.
 102nd HAA Regiment moved to 37 AA Bde, which operated the 'Thames North' AA layout on the north side of the Thames Estuary protecting London.
-But by early November it was unbrigaded, and by late February it had left AA Command completely and was on its way to the Middle East.
+But by early November, it was unbrigaded, and by late February, it had left AA Command completely and was on its way to the Middle East.